lilibethocando/unscramble_project_LO/README.md

+# Udacity's Data Structures & Algorithms with Python - Nanodegree program - project 1
-# Unscramble Project
+## Unscramble Project

-# About this project
+### About this project:

 In this project we used the csv files for performing 5 tasks provided by Udacity for testing python knowledge.

 ## Task0: